When to visit

 Canoeing down the crystal-clear Bonaventure River is a unique opportunity to discover the nature and wildlife of Gaspésie in a stunning natural setting.
 This activity is accessible for the whole family (aged 4 and over), for beginners and experts alike.
 All necessary equipment is provided.
 Different types of excursions are possible, lasting from 2 hours to 2 days.

-Possible from late May until early September.
+Late May to early September.

 Carleton-sur-Mer is one of few places in Québec where you can swim comfortably in the ocean, without getting too cold!
 The warm ocean currents that enter the bay from the Gulf of St. Lawrence result in some of the warmest saltwater on the Atlantic coast north of the state of Virginia.
 There are several beaches in the area, depending what you are looking for.